Korean, educated and female? Find a matchmaker

 Demand appears to only be rising.

-Overall, the industry is estimated to be worth 100 billion won, according to local newspaper Asia Business Daily.
+Overall, the industry is estimated to be worth 100 billion won ($88.79 million), according to local newspaper Asia Business Daily.
 This compares to estimates of around 50 billion won in 2005, media said.

 Experts said anxiety in tough economic times appeared to be playing a part.